Skip to Content

 7. Start or continue to save for other financial goals.

 And most importantly, take your time before making any big financial decisions.
-Post-deployment, give yourself time to take a deep breath, readjust and allow your stress to reduce.
+Post-deployment, give yourself time to take a deep breath, readjust and allow your stress level to reduce.
 Fight the urge to let a momentary celebration wreck your finances for years to come.
 A waiting period can help you avoid impulsive purchases.